 Jim Rupp, instructor of drum set at Ohio State, and one other faculty member will normally hear your audition.

 Where can I find information about the degrees offered in The Ohio State University School of Music?

 The best place to find general information about the School of Music and its degree offerings is the School of Music website (music.osu.edu).
 There is a wealth of information that can be very helpful on a variety of topics.
-Also, Catherine Hope-Cunningham, School of Music Undergraduate Admissions Coordinator, can be very helpful.
-Contact her at firstname.lastname@example.org or 614 292-0076.
+Also, Ryan Moser, School of Music Undergraduate Admissions Coordinator, can be very helpful.
+Contact him at email@example.com or 614 292-0076.